wedeling/deep_active_subspace_data/README.md

 # Deep active subspace data
 Data and Jupyter notebooks to reproduce the results of:

-W.N.
-Edeling, "On the deep active subspace method", (submitted), 2021.
+Edeling, W. (2023).
+On the deep active-subspace method.
+SIAM/ASA Journal on Uncertainty Quantification, 11(1), 62-90.

 We applied the deep-active subspace method to: